oliver-nowak/crypto-challenges/README_002.txt

 length and encrypt it under the random AES key.

-The second function should decrypt the string and look for the characters ";admin=true;" (or, equivalently, decrypt, split the string on ;, convert each resulting string into 2-tuples, and look for the "admin" tuple.
+The second function should decrypt the string and look for the characters ";admin=true;" (or, equivalently, decrypt, split the stringb on ;, convert each resulting string into 2-tuples, and look for the "admin" tuple.
 Return true or false based on whether the string exists.